codio/tutorial_nodeschool_gitit/annotations.md

     $ git pull upstream gh-pages

-When you've mereged your branch, deleted it and pulled form the original, run `git-it verify`.
+When you've mereged your branch, deleted it and pulled form the original, type into terminal:

+    $ git-it

+To open the lesson menu.
+Select the lesson you are running and <Enter> and then

+    $ git-it verify

 ##GIT TIPS